-GRASS needs to create a "location", which describes the maximum extents of the geographic area you'll be working in.
+GRASS needs to create a Location, which describes the maximum extent of the geographic area you'll be working in, also known as Grass Region.

+Poznámka: the Region is extremely important for GRASS because it describes the area in which all layers will be taken into account for GRASS.
+Everything that is outside will not be considered.
+Don't worry, you can always change the extent of the GRASS Region after the Location has been created

-• Call the new location South_Africa:
+- 1. Call the new location SouthAfrica:

-- Click Next. - $\bullet\,$ We'll be working with $WGS\,$ 84, so search for and select this CRS:
+- 2. Click Next.

+- 3. We'll be working with WGS 84, so search for and select this CRS:

-- Click Next. - Now select the region South Africa from the dropdown and click Set:
+- 4. Click Next.

+- 5. Now select the region South Africa from the dropdown and click Set:

-- Click Next. - Create a mapset, which is the map file that you'll be working with.
+- 6. Click Next.

+- 7. Create a mapset, which is the map file that you'll be working with.

-Once you're done, you'll see a dialog asking you to confirm that the settings it displays are correct.
+Once you're done, you'll see a dialog asking with a summary of all the information entered.

-- Click Finish. - Click OK on the success dialog.
+- 8. Click Finish.

+- 9. Click OK on the success dialog.

+You will see that the GRASS Panel will become active and you can start to use all GRASS tools.